linclip/pxt-kansuji/README.md

 # pxt-kansuji

-This is Japanese numeral () font for the micro:bit.
+This is Japanese numeral (kansuji: 漢数字) font for the micro:bit.

 ## Usage